 To avoid these performance and safety issues, the best thing you can do is to schedule a wheel alignment regularly.

-How to Know if You Need a Wheel Alignment
+Signs You Need a Wheel Alignment in Central NJ

 Pulling, uneven tire tread wear, and steering problems are all signs that you need a wheel alignment.
 However, looking at your tires can also help you determine when you need to get this automotive service.